coacervatebio/gatk_requestor/README.md

 Coacervate is a free and open-source public good, built to empower every citizen-scientist and eek out every last drop of efficiency in the name of progess.

+## Approach
+Coacervate accepts genomic sequence alignments and produces [joint called](https://gatk.broadinstitute.org/hc/en-us/articles/360035890431-The-logic-of-joint-calling-for-germline-short-variants) VCF files ready for annotation and actionable interpretation.
+This is achieved by splitting the inputs to parallelize the most [computationally intensive](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0254363#pone-0254363-g003) step via the Golem Network.

+## Status
+⚠️⚠️⚠️ This project is currently a **Proof of Concept** and undergoing a *significant* refactor.
+The Getting Started tutorial and testing are very much under-construction.

-## Quickstart:
+## Getting Started:
+Please follow the [Getting Started tutorial](getting_started.md) to run your first workflow!
+Broadly, you'll need to:
 - make sure docker and git are installed
 - install flytectl and start the demo cluster
 - git pull the project
 - register the workflows

-## Status
-⚠️⚠️⚠️ This project is currently a **Proof of Concept** and undergoing a *significant* refactor.
-The quickstart probably still works but is not representative of the new direction.
-Testing is very much under-construction.

-## Approach
-Coacervate accepts genomic sequence alignments and produces [joint called](https://gatk.broadinstitute.org/hc/en-us/articles/360035890431-The-logic-of-joint-calling-for-germline-short-variants) VCF files ready for annotation and actionable interpretation.
-This is achieved by splitting the inputs to parallelize the most [computationally intensive](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0254363#pone-0254363-g003) step via the Golem Network.

 ## Getting Started with Your Own Data
-The recommended way of using Coacervate with your own data is to overwrite different files/directories in the requestor container with compatible equivalents from the host machine.
-For example, you can overwrite the config and input alignments with `-v /host/config:/data/config/config.yml` and ` -v /host/alignments:/data/results/alignments/full/`.
-Currently, inputs must be in the CRAM format.
+Coacervate relies on Flyte to run it's workflows, which in turn uses an object store to manage all the data being worked on.
+If you're following the tutorial then you'll just use the small alignments baked into the requestor image.
+However, if you'd like to use your own data then you'll need to upload it to the object store and specify that upload path in the launchplan when firing your workflow.
+The flyte sandbox will spin up a minio instance which you can conveniently access in your browser at `http://localhost:30080/minio/browser` (you can login in with `minio`/`miniostorage`).
+Flyte can obviously use any object store as a backend, like S3, but that setup is out of scope for this README.
+Please also note that currently inputs must be in the CRAM format.

 ## Repo Tour
 Most of the layout of this repo is fairly self-explanatory, but a brief tour can be helpful for those that want to adapt functionality to their needs.
 Please refer to a slightly redacted tree of salient parts below.